PhD in Holistic Health and Medicine: Degree Info for Doctoral Students

 - Massage therapist

 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS), as of November 2013, did not keep statistics specifically on holistic medicine occupations.
-The BLS projected that job growth for health diagnosing and treating practitioners in general would be 26% from 2010-2020, which is faster than the average for all occupations.
-In addition, healthcare support occupations could expect much faster-than-average job growth of 34% during this decade.
+The BLS projected that job growth for health diagnosing and treating practitioners in general would be 20% from 2012-2022, which is faster than the average for all occupations.

 Mind-body medicine Ph.D. graduates who also hold a M.D. or Doctor of Osteopathic Medicine can pursue board certification from the American Board of Integrative Holistic Medicine (ABIHM).
 Board certification requires a professional reference, autobiographical essay, in-person interview and passing scores on an examination.
 The ABIHM also offers continuing education credits through an annual Science and Clinical Application of Integrative Holistic Medicine conference.